Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

 Fellow-Board Matching & Pairing Process

-The goal of the match is twofold: to match each board fellow with a board doing work (s)he cares about, to pair fellows up using self-reported data, and achieve a combination of matches that is optimal for the entire group.
-To achieve both, we follow this process starting in August each year:
+The goal of the match is threefold: to match each board fellow with a board doing work (s)he cares about, to pair fellows up using self-reported data, and achieve a combination of matches that is optimal for the entire group.
+To achieve all three, we follow this process starting in August each year:

-- Each fellow is given a copy of the matching pack, which includes information about the ~45 organizations that have applied to host a member of their class.
-Fellows have a week to look through the pack, and may request a meeting with staff to discuss interests and objectives.
+- Each fellow is given a copy of the matching pack, which includes information about the ~25 organizations that make up our partner pool, other supporting documents, and regulatory fit inventories.
+Fellows have about two weeks to look through the materials, and may request a meeting with staff to discuss interests and objectives.

-- Fellows submit a list of 15 boards in rank order.
+- Fellows submit their inventories and a list of organizations in rank order.

-- Staff run the choices of the entire group through an Excel optimization, which matches each fellow within the optimal happiness of group.
+- Staff run the data through an Excel optimization, which simultaneously matches and pairs each fellow within the optimal happiness of the group.

-- Staff separately informs the organization and board fellow of the match; then sends an email of introduction.
-The fellow manages the relationship (with support as needed) from that point on.
+- Staff separately informs the organization and board fellow pair of the match; then sends an email of introduction.
+The pair of fellows manage the relationship (with support as needed) from that point on.